 Barn conversions are a popular option for renovators seeking a unique space to call home.
 While these projects require careful planning, flexible budgeting, good design and plenty of patience, the results are more than worth the investment, both time and money wise.

-Our guide to tackling barn conversions is the perfect accompaniment to your renovation project, guiding you through every stage of the process.
+Our 10-step guide to tackling barn conversions is the perfect accompaniment to your house renovation project, guiding you through every stage of the process with help from barn conversion experts.
 We also take a look at how to convert a disused church or school, too.

 - If you're looking for a barn, try Barns Etc (opens in new tab)